statengeneraal/laws-markdown/verdrag/agreement/establishing/the/european/bank/for/reconstruction/and/etc/BWBV0002888/README.md

 ####Purpose

-In contributing to economic progress and reconstruction, the purpose of the Bank shall be to foster the transition towards open market oriented economies and to promote private and entrepreneurial initiative in the Central and Eastern European countries committed to and applying the principles of multiparty democracy, pluralism and market economics.
+In contributing to economic progress and reconstruction, the purpose of the Bank shall be to foster the transition towards open market-oriented economies and to promote private and entrepreneurial initiative in the Central and Eastern European countries committed to and applying the principles of multiparty democracy, pluralism and market economics.
+The purpose of the Bank may also be carried out in Mongolia subject to the same conditions.
+Accordingly, any reference in this Agreement and its annexes to ‘‘Central and Eastern European countries’’, ‘‘countries from Central and Eastern Europe’’, ‘‘recipient country (or countries)’’ or ‘‘recipient member country (or countries)’’ shall refer to Mongolia as well.

 ### Article  2